 - Trauma Conga Line: She has it almost as bad as Future Trunks.
 As far as we know, Pilaf and Shu are long dead, making her the lone survivor of the Pilaf Gang.
 She is also a survivor of the android massacre that lasted almost twenty years.
 Just when things were starting to look better after the death of the androids, Goku Black arrives and destroys the planet.
 For over a year, she resists him and tries to save as many people as possible, but is utterly helpless against such a monster and is forced to watch people die around her.
 And just when peace seems to be restored after Trunks sliced Fusion Zamasu in half, Fusion Zamasu returns, fuses with the multiverse, and murders everyone.
 By that point, Mai can only scream in denial as she shoots at the sky before collapsing into tears.
 Things only get worse after Future Zeno destroys the entire timeline to kill Fusion Zamasu, erasing everyone from existence.
 The only solace Whis can give is to create a new timeline for Future Trunks and her before Goku Black kills the Supreme Kais.
 Even then, it's not her world and there will be another version of Future Mai in it.

-- Younger Than They Look: Before she, Pilaf, and Shu were deaged by Shenron, the Super manga depicted them as looking just as old as their GT counterparts, despite Mai being not much older than Bulma, who was in her mid-30s at the time.
+- Younger Than They Look: Before she, Pilaf, and Shu were de-aged by Shenron, the Super manga depicted them as looking almost as old as their GT counterparts.
+Previously, Mai was assumed to be not much older than Bulma, who was in her mid-30s at the time.

 Future Babidi (未来のバビディ, Mirai no Babidi) and Future Dabura (未来のダーブラ, Mirai no Dābura)

 - Adaptational Badass: Future Dabura in the Super manga is far more impressive than his anime counterpart.
-Not only did he kill Kibito and the Supreme Kai of the future, but he killed Old Kai by turning the Z-Sword to stone and then shattering it, which indirectly killed Beerus since his life is linked with the Supreme Kais.
-Future Trunks only won because the Supreme Kai used the last of his strength to hold Dabura down so Trunks could kill him.
+Not only did he kill Kibito and the Shin of the future, but he killed Old Kai by turning the Z-Sword to stone and then shattering it, which indirectly killed Beerus since his life is linked with the Supreme Kais.
+Future Trunks only won because Future Shin used the last of his strength to hold Dabura down so Trunks could kill him.